-5. Community Engagement and Collaboration (1-page maximum)
+5. Partnerships and Collaboration (1-page maximum)

-A disadvantaged community is defined as a community with a median household income less than 80 percent of the statewide average.
+Partners are defined as organizations, government agencies, private citizens or volunteer groups that provide funds or in-kind services.
 Collaboration is defined as working with other organizations, government agencies, groups, and individuals to ensure that all entities work in agreement and are non-duplicative of each other's activities, and to ensure that diverse interests are meaningfully incorporated into the block grant recipient's work.
+Proposals that demonstrate multiple, committed partnerships and extensive collaboration with other agencies, organizations, or entities will be given more points.
 Applicants are urged to work collaboratively with other groups and agencies to avoid multiple proposals for the same sub-basins.
-Collaboration may be evidenced by letters of support, signed agreements, board resolutions, or other signed documents.